-Zofia Baumann (PI)
+Zofia Baumann (Principal Investigator)

 Zofia Baumann joined the Department of Marine Sciences in September 2014.
 She is an interdisciplinary marine scientist who uses chemicals that accumulate in marine organisms to study their ecology.
 She also investigates mechanisms via which harmful chemicals enter marine food webs.
 She is focusing on chemical contaminants that are of significance to both human as well as wildlife health.
 Her research relies on a combination of field-based measurements, experimentation and modeling.